- LFLG – Low Flow-Low Gradient

 Choice of aortic valve prosthesis

-Choice of bioprosthetic versus mechanical should consider valve durability, potential need for anticoagulation, and patient preferences.
+Choice of bioprosthetic versus mechanical should account for valve durability, potential need for anticoagulation, and patient preferences.

 In general, mechanical valves are very long-lasting but come with the need for lifelong anticoagulation with warfarin.
 Bioprosthetic valves do not generally require anticoagulation but come with a high risk for early valve deterioration.

-The current guidelines suggest that patients < age 50 should favour mechanical AVR, unless anticoagulation is contraindicated or undesired.
+The AHA 2017 guideline suggests that patients < age 50 should favour mechanical AVR, unless anticoagulation is contraindicated or undesired.
 Patients over age 65 can typically favour bioprosthetic AVR, as the valve is likely to outlive them.
+Patients aged 50-65 are in a “grey area”, and decisions must be personalized.